 In normal circumstances, she and other local designers (also completing the NZ Diploma in Design) would catch up over coffee to discuss tricky questions and bounce design concepts.
 However, during Covid 19 Zoom sessions and plunger coffee, replaced lattes and chocolate cake at the Morning Magpie, in Dunedin.

 When Alert Levels dropped, the NZ Diploma off job training courses resumed.
 Tania completed her second and final course.
 She says, "It was a fantastic week of learning, visiting Blums' new showroom, and participating in the NKBA Master Chef challenge."
-With 50% of the qualification achieved, only two assignments now stood between her and her graduation certificate.
+With 50% of the qualification achieved, only two assignments now stand between her and her graduation certificate.
 At that time, what Tania didn't realise was her tutors had noted her commitment and design appetite.

 In recognition of this, Tania was awarded the 2020 Judy Bark Cup for the Most Promising Student Designer of the Year.
 This was presented to her by Vai Punivai of BCITO at the NKBA 2020 Excellence in Design Awards hub in Christchurch.